-Question 5: If a customer places a "parent" order that is then broken up by an executing firm into multiple "child" orders, do I count the "parent" order or each individual "child" order?
+Question 5: If a customer places a "parent" order that is then broken up by either an individual at a broker or dealer into multiple "child" orders or by an algorithm housed at the broker or dealer, do I count the "parent" order or each individual "child" order?

-Answer: If a customer places a single order that the member then breaks up into multiple parts in order to achieve a specific execution strategy, it is only necessary to count the single "parent" order.
+Answer: If a customer places a single order that the broker or dealer then breaks up into multiple parts in order to achieve a specific execution strategy, it is only necessary to count the single "parent" order.